kioku/claudiu-ivan.com/src/content/writing/aperture/index.md

 ## Try Aperture Today

 If you're building AI agent workflows, managing multiple API integrations, or simply tired of writing the same HTTP client code repeatedly, Aperture offers a fundamentally different approach.
-Clone the repository, point it at your first OpenAPI spec, and experience what systematic API interaction feels like.
+Run `cargo install aperture-cli`, point it at your first OpenAPI spec, and experience what systematic API interaction feels like.

 **[→ Get started with Aperture on GitHub](https://github.com/kioku/aperture)**